AdrianOrcik/HowTo/README.md

 ---------

-:pencil: How to optimized UI testing workflow for QA?
+:pencil: How we optimized the UI testing workflow for QA?
 ---------
 :warning: Issue
 - Not stable codebase required to be re-tested almost after each code change